Healthdirect Free Australian health advice you can count on.

 • you can’t move the injured part

-• it is swelling and bruising very quickly
+• the injury is swelling and bruising very quickly

 • the injured body part doesn’t work properly